Closing the Navigation Compliance Gap in End-to-end Autonomous Driving: Experiments

 \subsection{Implementation details}

-The model is trained on the \textbf{navtrain} split using 8 V100 GPU with a batch size of 8 across 20 epochs.
-The initial learning rate is 1$\times$10$^{-5}$ and has an exponential weight decay to 1$\times$10$^{-6}$ in 20 epochs, and gradient clipping with 0.5 magnitude.
-We employ BEVFusion~\cite{liu2022bevfusion} as our perception backbone and adopt the same image resolution of 256$\times$704 with 8 surrounding cameras provided in NAVSIM.
+In practice, we cluster the NAVSIM expert trajectories into $N_t=4096$ trajectory proposals with $N_s=8$ waypoints each.
+Our model NaviHydra is trained on the \textbf{navtrain} split using 8 A100 GPUs with a batch size of 64 across 20 epochs.
+A constant learning rate of 1$\times$10$^{-4}$ is used for 20 epochs, and gradient clipping with 0.5 magnitude.
+For camera only model, we employ VoVNet~\cite{lee2019energy} as our image encoder and adopt a simple BEV transformer~\cite{li2025generalized} to query the BEV feature from image tokens.
+For LiDAR\&Camera model, we employ BEVFusion~\cite{liu2022bevfusion} as our perception backbone.
+The shapes of $\mathbf{B}^{origin}$ and $\mathbf{B}^{down}$ are 240$\times$160$\times$256 and 60$\times$40$\times$256 respectively.
+In inference time, the weighting factors for each sub-score are $w_{nc}=0.47$, $w_{dac}=0.90$, $w_{ttc}=0.99$, $w_{ep}=0.08$, $w_{c}=0.06$, $w_{navi}=0.25$, $w_{im}=0.01$.